Please ensure Javascript is enabled for purposes of website accessibility

 Biplaw Rai

-He is also an accomplished public speaker, sharing his stories of immigration and advocacy to educate audiences on culture and food, how to build community spaces, and equity in the food industry.
+An accomplished public speaker, he shares his journey of immigration and advocacy, using his platform to educate audiences on culture and cuisine, community-building, and equity in the food industry

 Nyacko Pearl Perry